PineappleTech1213/DataScienceWorkshop/MachineLearningProject/PatientOverdosePrediction/src/ReadMe.md

     checkActiveOpiod(od_encounter, opiod_med)
 ```
 The key in calculating re-admission indicators is to calculate if there is a later date than the patient's first admission date.

 If the patient only gets admitted once, then they does not have a readmission right?
+Then they also do not have a date difference.

 We use group by to sort out each patients' admissions and calculate their differences.
+We filter out those records of the first admissions.
 ```{python}
     # find readmission indicators and first readmission date
     # sort od encounter by patient and start date